Two-sample Testing with Block-wise Missingness in Multi-source Data

 The final dataset includes $56$ septic patients ($X$) and $74$ non-septic patients ($Y$).
 Figure~\ref{fig:heatmap of sepsis} provides a heatmap visualization of the biomarker data, with gray indicating missing values.

-Table~\ref{tab:real data p-values} reports the $p$-values obtained from our method and benchmark approaches.
-Both BRISE variants detect highly significant differences between septic and non-septic patients.
-In contrast, MMD-Miss fails to reject the null hypothesis, reflecting its conservative behavior, as it was not designed for this type of setting.
-Complete-case (CC) analysis is not applicable here, as no complete cases are available.
-These results underscore the superior performance and robustness of BRISE in real-world biomedical studies with block-wise missingness.
+Table~\ref{tab:real data p-values} reports the $p$-values from BRISE and benchmark methods.
+Both BRISE-c and BRISE-v detect highly significant differences between septic and non-septic patients.
+In contrast, MMD-Miss fails to reject the null hypothesis, reflecting its conservative behavior in this setting, and complete-case analysis is infeasible due to the absence of fully observed samples.
+These results demonstrate the practical advantage of BRISE for real-world biomedical studies with block-wise missingness.